 What to eat your low carb stuffing with:

 Of course, your turkey!
 I posted my turkey recipe and a delicious keto gravy a couple of weeks ago.
 And don’t forget to make this Low Carb Cranberry Sauce!
-I’m also going to post a recipe for roasted Brussels sprouts with parmesan soon, so watch that space.
+I can also recommend these roasted Brussels sprouts with parmesan.

 Tried this recipe?
 Give it a star rating below!